On Bruhat-Tits theory over a higher dimensional base: Schematization of n -parahoric groups

-We now restrict the group scheme $\gG_{_{\bT}}$ to $\spec~\cO_{_n} \subset {\bf A}$ and continue to denote the restricted group scheme by $\gG_{_{\bT}}$.
-Since the base is smooth and the group scheme is also smooth, by a theorem of Weil \cite[Theorem 1, p 109]{blr}, it follows that the global sections are determined on any open subset $U$ whose complement is of codimension $\geq 2$.
+We now restrict the group scheme $\gG_{\bvt}$ to $\spec(\cO_{n}) \subset {\bf A}$ and continue to denote the restricted group scheme by $\gG_{\bvt}$.
+Since the base is smooth and the group scheme is also smooth, by a theorem of Weil, see \cite[Section~4.4, Theorem 1]{blr}, it follows that the global sections are determined on any open subset $U$ whose complement is of codimension at least~$2$.
 Let us call such an open subset {\em a big open subset}.
-Sections over $U$ are obtained by intersecting the sections of the parahoric groups defined at the height $1$ primes in $G(K_{_n})$.
-It follows immediately that the sections over the big open subset $U$ coincides with the {\tt n}-parahoric group $\cP_{_{\bT}}(k)$ proving (2) of \eqref{multipargrpsch}.
+Sections over $U$ are obtained by intersecting the sections of the parahoric groups defined at the height $1$ primes in $G(K_{n})$.
+It follows immediately that the sections over the big open subset $U$ coincide with the {\tt n}-parahoric group $\cP_{\bvt}$, proving assertion~\eqref{mt2} of Theorem~\ref{multipargrpsch}.

+We now discuss {\em the uniqueness of the group scheme}; we note that although we do this here in the setting of type I, the arguments are identical and will imply the same for the most general type III case, once the construction along with properties \eqref{mt4} and \eqref{mt5} of Theorem~\ref{multipargrpsch} is carried out in Section~\ref{schematization3}.

-We now proceed to check the characterization of the group scheme $\gG$.
-Let $\mathfrak H$ be a connected, affine smooth group scheme over $\cO_{_n}$ which is generically split and such that $\text{Lie}(\mathfrak H) \simeq \text{Lie}(\gG_{_{\bT}})$.
-It is immediate from the proof of \eqref{Artin-Weil-Kawamata} that the group schemes $\mathfrak H$ and $\gG_{_{\bT}}$ are isomorphic on a big open $U$.
-Since the group schemes are smooth and connected, by \cite[Cor IX, 1.5, page 130]{raynaud}, we get the desired isomorphism.
+If $\mathfrak H$ is a connected, affine smooth group scheme over $\cO_{n}$ which is generically split and such that it has closed toral and root subgroup schemes as in \eqref{mt4} and a {\em big cell} as in \eqref{mt5} of Theorem~\ref{multipargrpsch}, then by \cite[Sections~1.2.13 and 1.2.14]{bruhattits}, we get the desired isomorphism of $\gG_{\bvt}$ and $\mathfrak H$, showing the uniqueness.

-Likewise, if $\mathfrak H$ is a connected, affine smooth group scheme over $\cO_{_n}$ which is generically split and such that it has a {\em gross cell} as in (5), then at each of the height $1$ primes, the cell structure coincides with the {\em gross cell} of the {\tt parahoric} group schemes $\gG_{_{\theta_{_j}}}$ for each $j$ and hence by the uniqueness of the group schemes over discrete valuation rings, we get an identification of the group schemes $\gG_{_{\bT}}$ and $\mathfrak H$ over $U$.
-Again, \cite[Cor IX, 1.5, page 130]{raynaud}, gives us the desired isomorphism of $\gG_{_{\bT}}$ and $\mathfrak H$, showing the uniqueness.
+A subtler feature regarding the uniqueness can be extracted from these arguments.
+Once the smooth connected group scheme $\gG_{\bvt}$ is constructed abstractly, the big cell structure over the big open subset $U$ (which contains all points of height $1$) can be obtained at each of the height $1$ primes as in \cite{bruhattits}.
+So the cell structure coincides with the {\em big cell} of the {\tt parahoric} group schemes $\gG_{\theta_{j}}$ for each $j$, and hence by the uniqueness of the group schemes over discrete valuation rings, see \cite[Section~3.8.3]{bruhattits}, we get the identification of the group schemes $\gG_{\bvt}$ and $\mathfrak H$ over $U$.
+Now, we can appeal to the deeper results in \cite[Corollaire IX.1.5]{raynaud} to extend the isomorphism of group schemes from $U$ to $\spec(\cO_{n})$. \end{proof}